Spanish cruiser Almirante Oquendo: Spanish-American War

 By the beginning of July 1898, that drive threatened to capture Santiago de Cuba, and Cervera decided that his squadron's only hope was to try to escape into the open sea by running the blockade.
 The decision was made on 1 July 1898, with the break-out set for 3 July 1898.
-The crew of Almirante Oquendo spent 2 July 1898 returning from Naval Brigade service and preparing for action.
+The crew of Almirante Oquendo spent 2 July 1898 returning from Naval Brigade service ashore and preparing for action.
 Almirante Oquendo was to be the fourth ship in line during the escape, following Cervera's flagship Infanta Maria Teresa, Vizcaya, and the armored cruiser Cristobal Colon, with the destroyers Furor and Pluton bringing up the rear.
 While Infanta Maria Teresa sacrificed herself by attacking the fastest American ship, the armored cruiser USS Brooklyn, Almirante Oquendo and the others were to put on all the speed they could and run westward for the open sea.

-At about 0845 hours on 3 July 1898, the Spanish ships got underway.
-The U.S. squadron sighted the Spanish ships in the channel at about 0935, and the Battle of Santiago de Cuba began.
+At about 08:45 on 3 July 1898, the Spanish ships got underway.
+The U.S. squadron sighted the Spanish ships in the channel at about 09:35, and the Battle of Santiago de Cuba began.

 While Infanta Maria Teresa and Vizacaya charged Brooklyn and the two destroyers turned westward farther inshore, Almirante Oquendo followed Cristobal Colon in a dash to the west.
 When Brooklyn turned away to the east, Vizcaya and Infanta Maria Teresa also turned west, brushing past the last obstacle in the path of the four Spanish armored cruisers, the armed yacht USS Vixen.

 Almirante Oquendo now found herself back in the line-ahead formation the squadron had formed when it left its anchorage, in fourth place behind the other three armored cruisers, although now without the following destroyers, which were being chased farther inshore.
 The U.S. squadron gave chase as the Spanish ships made an all-out break for the west, with the American ships about a mile to port of and slightly astern of the Spanish ships.
 At 1035, the sinking Infanta Maria Teresa was driven ashore with heavy damage and fires.